 Hand-painted signs and banners should be made with acrylic latex house paint, which can be cleaned up with water.
 This paint will not dissolve in water or run, once dry.
 If a poster or banner stains the surface to which it is attached, the responsible student or organization will be charged for the stain removal.
-Space for making hand-painted signs and banners is available on the third floor of Rand Hall.
+Space for making hand-painted signs and banners is available on the first floor of the Sarratt Student Center.
 Banners may not be hung from trees, or between trees, or from or between other objects such as lampposts.
 With the endorsement and cooperation of student government, a series of poles with rigging especially designed for the hanging of banners has been installed on the east side of Rand Hall, to consolidate the display of banners.